marcpalumbo/Great_Resignation_Analysis/README.md

 - Sharing and collaboration are some of the more important aspects of getting this project done, in addition to our Github Repository, we have created a shared google drive.
 We believed that the google drive was a quicker way to share our resources and files as we progress through the project

 - We have agreed to at least two meeting times per week, with additional meetings being scheduled on a weekly basis determined by necessity and amount of work needed to be completed.
 It is likely this will be needed each week.
 Our group slack channel has been active on a daily basis with news and updates.
+We have thus far been meeting an extra 1-2x per week via zoom.

+- We have had a very open line of communication throughout our collaboration and have been supporting and encouraging one another, assisting our teammates where needed.